 Juniper and red wine aromatics fill the room preparing you for a giant, fruit-forward cup.
 Blackberry, grape jam and pomegranate layer in the cup with a pleasant crème fraîche finish.

 Our sister company and cafe counterpart, F1RST AVENUE, features a curation of our finest single origin coffees.
 Exclusive to F1RST AVENUE comes their very own House Blend, crafted by the two teams.
-After a solid month of roasting, blending various coffees and tasting more coffee than any human should consume we combined a pulp-natural Brazil & natural processed Ethiopia.
+After a solid month of roasting, blending various coffees and tasting more coffee than any human should consume we combined a washed Peru, pulp-natural Brazil & natural processed Ethiopia.
 Designed for structure, balance and enough sweetness to cut through milk or rock on it’s own.

 Chocolate-covered strawberries & ripe pear sweetness make for a rounded cup of drip.
 Throw it on the ol' espresso machine and expect complexities of mixed berry jam, vibrant acidity and a lingering, silky mouthfeel.
 Either way, you are in for a treat!

 Peru Aprocassi, decaffeinated by Swiss Water and sourced by Sustainable Harvest, is a delightful cup.
 We taste milk chocolate sweetness and body in the cup with a subtle plum brightness.
 The finish is clean with a caramelized nuttiness similar to praline.